dgendill/render-document/README.md

 Primarily, this is an example library for beginners, and was done as an exercise.
 It is usable, but I'm sure there are better options out there.

+# Changelog
+Jan 7 - Initial work on parser that goes from text to document structure.
+Jan 3 - Initial commit.
+Can render document to text.

 # Library Usage

 As a library, you should be able to simply import `Document(..)` construct a